 Garlic, Onion & Cayenne Pepper Recipe

-Just make sure that the liquid that you store in your fridge doesn’t get mixed up with your consumables
+** Ensure the liquid that you store in your fridge doesn’t get mixed up with your consumables.

 Homemade Pesticide Tips: